heb12/heb12mobile/README.md

 ![Screenshots](https://raw.githubusercontent.com/heb12/heb12-mobile/master/screenshots.png)
 # Installation
-1. Extract the latest file from `releases`
+1. Extract the latest file from `prerelease`
 2. Send the .apk file to your device
 3. Install it and follow the instructions to turn on storage permissions